Ellipsis: In texting

-Although an ellipsis is technically complete with three periods (...), its rise in popularity as a "trailing-off" or "silence" indicator, particularly in mid-20th-century comic strip and comic book prose writing, has led to expanded uses online.
-Today, extended ellipses anywhere from two to dozens of periods have become common constructions in Internet chat rooms and text messages.
+Although an ellipsis is complete with three periods (...), an ellipsis-like construct with more dots is used to indicate "trailing-off" or "silence".
 The extent of repetition in itself might serve as an additional contextualization or paralinguistic cue; one paper wrote that they "extend the lexical meaning of the words, add character to the sentences, and allow fine-tuning and personalisation of the message".

-In some text messaging software products, an ellipsis is displayed while the interlocutor is typing characters.
-The feature has been referred to as a typing awareness indicator.
+While composing a text message, some environments show others in the conversation a typing awareness indicator ellipsis to indicate remote activity.

 Computer representations

-In computing, several ellipsis characters have been codified, depending on the system used.
+In computing, several ellipsis characters have been codified.

+Unicode

-In the Unicode standard, there are the following characters:
+Unicode defines the following ellipsis characters: